Unix domain socket

 The UDS facility is a standard component of a POSIX operating system.

-The API for a UDS is similar to that of an Internet socket, but rather than using an underlying network protocol, all communication occurs entirely within the operating system kernel.
-A UDS may use the file system as its address name space.
-Some operating systems, like Linux, offer additional namespaces.
-Processes reference a UDS as a file system inode, so two processes can communicate by opening the same socket.
+The API for a UDS is similar to that of an Internet socket, but instead of using an underlying network protocol, communication takes place entirely within the operating system kernel.
+A UDS may use the file system as its address namespace.
+Some operating systems, such as Linux, provide additional namespaces.
+Processes refer to a UDS through a file system inode, allowing two processes to communicate by opening the same socket.